Suspension, wheels and IP protection on electric scooters

 Self-sealing tubeless tyres are the modern standard for mid-range urban scooters:

-For a general overview of pros and cons see specialist press (Rider Guide — Electric Scooter Tires, Electric Scooter Insider — Tires, Apollo — Complete Guide to Electric Scooter Tires).
+For a general overview of pros and cons see specialist press (Rider Guide; Electric Scooter Insider; Apollo).

 Honeycomb / airless (“never-flat”)

-Solid or honeycomb tyres eliminate punctures entirely, but pay with three trade-offs: harsher ride (especially without mechanical suspension), higher rolling resistance (–5…–10 % of real range), and additional stress on the deck and frame welds.
+Solid or honeycomb tyres eliminate punctures entirely, but pay with three trade-offs: harsher ride (especially without mechanical suspension), higher rolling resistance (in practice this noticeably trims real range — specialist press puts the loss at roughly a few per cent), and additional stress on the deck and frame welds.
 Ideal for sharing and children’s models; limited comfort for adult commuters.

-• Lime historically transitioned between generations: early Lime-S and ES4 used primarily solid tyres, while Gen4 moved back to pneumatics (Levy Fleets — Lime Gen4 spec sheet).
+• Lime historically transitioned between generations: early Lime-S and ES4 used primarily solid tyres, while Gen4 moved back to pneumatics (Levy Fleets).
 A classic example of how a sharing operator evolves: initially prioritising zero puncture downtime, then returning to comfort and grip.

-“Hybrid” with air channels — a rare solution (e.g. Michelin Tweel-style designs with support spokes instead of solid rubber) (Wikipedia — Airless tyre).
+“Hybrid” with air channels — a rare solution (e.g. Michelin Tweel-style designs with support spokes instead of solid rubber) (Wikipedia).

 3. IP protection: what IP54, IPX7 and IP68 mean